jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerClasses/task.md

 #### Methods

 In addition, each class can have a set of _methods_.
-Simply put, there are functions that can be called on any _instance_ of this class.
+Simply put, these are functions that can be called on any _instance_ of this class.
 Inside such functions, both the method's arguments and all _properties_ of the class are available:

 ```kotlin